ENTRY ONLY NEW ENGLAND

-MLS PIN to Change Handling of Contingent Status
+MLS PIN Makes Big Change to Contingent Status

 MLS Property Information Network (MLS PIN), New England’s largest multiple listing service (MLS) and the MLS that we at Entry Only New England utilize, is rolling out a significant change to how they handle the use of Contingent property status.